symil/lava/README.md

 When possible, functions return a `Result<T, (VkResult, T)>`.
 The return value is `Ok(T)` if the `VkResult` returned by the Vulkan function is 0.
 Otherwise it's `Err((VkResult, T))`.
 The first element of the tuple is the error code returned by the Vulkan function.
 The second element is, in the specific case where the `VkResult` is not 0 but is not an error either (e.g when calling `swapchain.acquire_next_image()`), the value produced by the function.
 Otherwise it's a zeroed value that will most likely crash when being used.

+### Objects destruction and drop

+Users are required to manually destroy their objects themselves, instead of Rust doing it automatically when the object is dropped.
+There are two reasons for that:

+- The user is not always expected to destroy the objects themselves.
+For example, they are not expected to destroy the `VkImage` objects bound to a swapchain; Vulkan will destroy them itself when the swapchain is destroyed.
+However, the user is still expected to destroy the `VkImage` objects that they create manually.
+That would make an automatic destruction very tedious to implement.
+- The order in which objects are dropped has a good chance of not matching the oder in which the objects must be destroyed, especially in structures.

 ## Manual build

 The content of the `src/vulkan/` folder is generated from the `vulkan_core.h` and `vk.xml` files of the